RphWbr/visiannot/doc/source/exe.rst

 There exists several tools for freezing a Python application into a standalone executable.
 Here we describe how to create a standalone executable of a ViSiAnnoT script with **PyInstaller**.

-First, the package `PyInstaller <https://www.pyinstaller.org>`_ must be installed.

-PyInstaller uses hooks in order to put the needed packages into the standalone executable.
+**PyInstaller** uses hooks in order to put the needed packages into the standalone executable.
 The problem is that it may also add hooks that are not needed, leading to a very big file.
 For this reason, it is advised to work with virtual environment when generating a standalone executable.
 One possibility is to follow these steps:

 * Install a basic `Python <https://www.python.org/downloads/>`_ with only the core packages,
 * Create a virtual environment dedicated to **ViSiAnnoT** and switch to this virtual environment,